pasha-log/capstone2-backend/PROJECTPROPOSAL.md

 <img src='./project-proposal-photos/Screenshot (117).png' alt=''>

 * Backing back out of the post creation mode would ask to discard photo.
+You can also do this by clicking anywhere outside of the photo adding part, or clicking on the X top right.

 #### Profile Page

 <img src='./project-proposal-photos/Screenshot (111).png' alt=''>

 * Hovering on photo on profile would should show amount of likes and comments
-* There should be an edit profile button - can edit name, username, bio, email (gender, phone number, and website don't seem necessary to me on this simple version) I think a home page with all your followers will do.
+* There should be an edit profile button - can edit name, username, bio, email (gender, phone number, and website don't seem necessary to me on this simple version).
 * Profile should show number of followers, posts, and follows.
 * Hovering on profile photo should be able to show that you can click and edit.
 When clicked on, you can remove or upload new photo.